Affording Immunotherapy: Strategies for Canadians

 Avelumab (Bavencio) | Yes, covered by some provincial and territorial public drug plans |

 Clinical Trials: When testing new cancer treatments through clinical trials, participants often receive immunotherapy at no cost.
-To discover current immunotherapy trials in Canada, check out the Canadian Cancer Trials website.
+To discover current trials, check out the Trials website.

 Cancer Type | Number of Clinical Trials |